maryanneramil19/WD--Hands-On-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
- Welcome to my Hero and Card Display websitefeaturing unique desings close to my heart.
+ Welcome to my Hero and Card Display website featuring unique desings close to my heart.
 Including static designs of heroes and collection of static and animated cards using HTML and CSS.

 </div>